- British Columbia (BC)

 (Please click on the small thumbnail photos to see the full effect)

-In some respects, Rodin spent his life communicating with women and adoring women.
+In some respects, Rodin spent his life adoring women.
 His greatest admirers and scholars were female.
 He emphasized sensual nature over reason.
 I think that the story of his long suffering and faithful wife -- Rose Beuret -- would make an excellent movie or novel.

 This sculpture shows Rose as young, proud and defiant warrior.